-- The activities of the SE are carried out on behalf of the Corporation in accordance with its specific business needs in order for the Corporation to obtain benefits from the operation of the SE. - The Corporation has the decision-making powers to obtain most of the benefits of SE activities or, by creating an "auto-pilot" mechanism, the Corporation has delegated those decision-making powers. - The Corporation has the rights to obtain most of the benefits of the SE and, therefore, may be exposed to the risks related to the activities of the SE. - The Corporation retains most of the SE-related property or residual risks of its assets in order to obtain benefits from its activities.
+- The activities of the SE are carried out on behalf of the Corporation in accordance with its specific business needs for the Corporation to obtain benefits from the operation of the SE. - The Corporation has the decision-making powers to obtain most of the benefits of SE activities or, by creating an "auto-pilot" mechanism, the Corporation has delegated those decision-making powers.

+- (c) Basis of consolidation (continued) - (iii) Structured Entities (continued) - The Corporation has the right to obtain most of the benefits of the SE and, therefore, may be exposed to the risks related to the activities of the SE. - The Corporation retains most of the SE-related property or residual risks of its assets to obtain benefits from its activities.